kareemzok/splash-header/readme.txt

 = Does Slash header supports shortcodes? =

-Yes, there is need to add shortcodes [splashheader][/splashheader] or do_shortcode( '[splashheader]' ); in your theme or page.
+* Yes, there is a need to add shortcodes [splashheader][/splashheader] or do_shortcode( '[splashheader]' ); in your theme or page.

 = Supports of multiple splash header? =

-No, currently you can create one splash header but it is considered in future release.
+* No, currently you can create one splash header but it is considered in future release.

 = Which WordPress versions are supported? =

 * To use all features, a minimum of version WordPress 3.0 with PHP 5.3 is required.
-* Earlier versions will are also supported.
+* Earlier versions are also supported.

 = Does Slash header supports a demo? =

-Yes it does.You can check the demo on http://www.techwebies.net/, the yellow box on the top
+* Yes it does.You can check the demo on http://www.techwebies.net/, the yellow box on the top.

 = Does Slash header supports multilanguage? =

-* Yes it doesn . currently english, arabic, french.
+* Yes it does. currently english, arabic, french.
-* You can contiute in other languages translation but contactin usages
+* You can contribute in other languages translation by contacting us.

 = Is Splash Header free? =

-Currently the	 plugin is free.
+* Currently the plugin is free.

 == Screenshots ==